bkupidura/meact/README.md

 It reads input from serial console and perform various actions.

 MGW contains a few sub services:
-* MGW - main daemon resposible for reading serial and executing actions.
+* Gateway - main daemon resposible for reading serial and executing actions.
-* API - JSON API to talk to MGW via local unix socket.
+* API - JSON API to talk to Gateway via local unix socket.
 * Fence - script which handle 'armed' status via API (it use external geofancing api to make a decision).

 ## Hardware: